apache/velocity-site/README.txt

  6) Check the generated HTML locally

-   open $VELOCITY_PARENT_FOLDER/velocity-site-prod/index.html in your favorite browser and navigate around to see your changes
+   open $VELOCITY_PARENT_FOLDER/velocity-site-prod/index.html in your favorite web browser and navigate around to review your changes

  7) Commit your changes

- 7.1) Markdown files

    cd $VELOCITY_PARENT_FOLDER/velocity-site
-   git commit -a -m "Some good message" git push
+   git commit -a -m "Some message explaining your changes" git push

- 7.2) HTML files

-   cd $VELOCITY_PARENT_FOLDER/velocity-site-prod
-   git commit -a -m "Same good message" git push

- 8) Create Pull Requests in GitHub UI for both branches (`master` and `asf-site`)
+ 8) Create a Pull Request in GitHub UI

 Deploy the Apache Velocity Site